hojabri/suss/README.md

  └───────────────────────────────────────────────────┘
 ```

-2- Run in a docker container:
+#### Run in a docker container:

 - Build and run docker container (`make docker-up`)
-- Docker will run in the background and, you can then use the webservice.
+- Docker will run in the background and, then you can use the webservice.

 ### Consuming the webservice